OlekSt/Fabike/Testing.md

     Testing:
     - Re-open the website and locate the profile icon
-    - Click the profil icon
+    - Click the profile icon
     - Choose Sign Up from the menu
     - Create an account

     Results:
-    - Proifl icon is easily visible
+    - Profile icon is easily visible
     - Clicking it opens a menu where I choose Sign Up
     - On Sing Up page I will in a form
     - I am taken to Sign In page